OsuBonse/-/README.md

 # Group-By-pandas-

-### Grouping data from a CSV file based on multiple criteria.
+### Grouping data from a CSV file based on multiple criteria, and then writing the data to an Excel spreadsheet.